Episode 69: Wide Open

 For those people in 1903 in Van Meter, Iowa, the unknown and mysterious came down to dwell among them.

-In later years, the creature whatever it actually was, became known as the Van Meter Visitor, but whether or not it was a hoax is still a hotly debated topic.
+In later years, the creature, whatever it actually was, became known as the Van Meter Visitor, but whether or not it was a hoax is still a hotly debated topic.

 Griffith, Dunn, White, and Greg, apart from sounding like a law firm, were all well-respected members of their community, and they all clearly saw something, as did the men who participated in the final ambush in the early hours of October 3rd.

-As far as I can tell, though, No one has ever tried to reopen those mines and look inside for the creatures.
+As far as I can tell, though, no one has ever tried to reopen those minds and look inside for the creatures.
+Perhaps they're scared they'll find nothing but an empty cave.

 Or maybe they're afraid of letting something out.